dress codes at my school

 definitely no weapons

-When I went to Catholic school, we couldn’t have back pockets in any of our pants!posted over 3 years ago
+When I went to Catholic school, we couldn’t have back pockets in any of our pants!posted about 4 years ago

 -Ugly uniforms, we look like waitresses/maids.